Title 10 of the United States Code

-Title 10 of the United States Code outlines the role of United States Armed Forces.
+Title 10 of the United States Code addresses the armed forces of the United States.
+10 USC § 101 defines the "armed forces" as the Army, Navy, Air Force, Marine Corps, Space Force, and Coast Guard.
 It provides the legal basis for the roles, missions and organization of each of the services as well as the United States Department of Defense.
 Each of the five subtitles deals with a separate aspect or component of the armed services.